Traveling to DMZ

 Conference Road

 The Conference Road holds the Conference room and three other buildings colored blue or gray.
 The gray buildings belong to North Korea, and the blue buildings belong to South Korea.
 From here, you can see North Korean soldiers guarding their posts.
-However, you will be allowed to take more pictures for a limited time here.
+However, you can take more pictures for a limited time here.

 Dora Observatory

 The Dora Observatory is where you will be able to see North Korea.
-It is a 304 square feet, 500-person capacity observatory.
+It is 304 square feet, 500-person capacity observatory.
 You can use many high-powered binoculars for 500 won (2 minutes).
-This is the only place you can get a wide view of North Korea.
+This is the only place to get a wide view of North Korea.
 Make sure to check out the Propaganda Village, which is empty and is a fake village built by North Korea.
-In addition, you will be able to see a massive North Korean flag pole which is the highest flagpole in the world.
+In addition, you will be able to see a massive North Korean flag pole, the world’s highest flagpole.
 Moreover, what is interesting about the observatory is that it blasts Kpop music and messages of capitalism on a continuous loop into North Korea.
 Propaganda from North Korea is also played against South Korea.

 Infiltration Tunnel

-You will be able to check out the infiltration tunnels built by North Korea in hopes of one day invading South Korea.
+You can check out the infiltration tunnels built by North Korea in hopes of one day invading South Korea.
 In total, there have been four tunnels have been discovered.
-The first tunnel was discovered in 1974; the most recently was in 1990.
+The first tunnel was discovered in 1974; the most recent was in 1990.
 Furthermore, one of the tunnels is so big that it can bring over 30,000 troops into South Korea per hour.
 The tunnels can go as deep as 75 meters below ground.
-Sadly, you will not be able to film or take pictures inside the tunnels.
+Sadly, you cannot film or take pictures inside the tunnels.

 Visiting the DMZ in Korea is a one-day trip.
-There are no hotels, motels, or even pensions in Korea anywhere close to the DMZ.
+No hotels, motels, or pensions in Korea anywhere close to the DMZ.
 So make sure you plan and go with an experienced travel company.
 There is also a half-day tour that will last around 5 hours.